Katsevich-Lab/sceptre/README.md

 Please consider citing the most relevant among these papers if you find `sceptre` helpful in your research.
 Please also consider starring this repository to increase its visibility.
+Finally, please contact the authors if you seek to copy and paste portions of the source code into your own package.

 ## Funding